HackYourFutureBelgium/Mentor-guide/roles/lead-coach.md

 We take a long break around 14:00, to have lunch.
 (About 30 minutes).
 Otherwise, make sure to remember to take **short breaks about every 45 minutes** as it is a lot to take in for students and concentration will understandably drop if we don't take breaks.

 **Don't forget about the fun**\
 If you have an idea about how to combine the teaching with some more fun exercises - do it.
 Our curriculum is challenging and sometimes dry (it has to be), but that doesn't mean we can't take some digressions to have some fun and get the energy levels in the class up.
 Mitigating 'code scare' or demystifying the world of programming can be super important, especially in the start.
 A good resource for fun exercises is the [**teaching_tips_and_tricks**](https://github.com/HackYourFuture/teaching_tips_tricks) repo.
-It's a collaborative effort between all HYF chapters and Pull Requests are more than welcome!

 ### Suggested Teaching Techniques